Kong/docs.konghq.com/app/contributing/partner-plugins.md

 ## Document a partner plugin

-1. In your local clone of the docs repostory, create a new branch for your plugin.
+1. In your local clone of the docs repository, create a new branch for your plugin.

 1. Create a publisher directory in the [`app/_hub/` directory](https://github.com/Kong/docs.konghq.com/tree/main/app/_hub/)
 of the docs GitHub repository.